 - Advances in protection from tobacco pollution, second- and third-hand smoke

-- Mind the gaps: loopholes in the Ban on Sponsorships, Advertising and Promotions
+- Mind the gaps: loopholes in the ban on sponsorship, advertising and promotion

-- Opportunities for regulating tobacco products’ content and emissions to reduce harm and addiction potential
+- Opportunities for regulating the content of tobacco products and emissions, to reduce harm and addiction potential

-- Prevalence of tobacco and nicotine-related products’ use: Traditional and novel products
+- Prevalence of the use of tobacco and nicotine-related products: traditional and novel products

-- New tools for monitoring policy impact and tobacco use surveillance
+- New tools for monitoring policy impact and surveillance of tobacco use

 - Tobacco in vulnerable populations (e.g. indigenous populations)